IIITLucknowSWEngg/CSITTeam004/Assignment1/URD.md

 **Requirements Based on Interviews:**
 - Simplified navigation for exploring posts, stories, and reels.
 - Comprehensive privacy controls accessible from a single settings page.

+**Smart Content Recommendations:**
+- Personalized content displayed in a curated "Today's Mood" section based on our activity, mood, and interests.

+**Scenario:**
+When we log in, the app shows a "Today's Mood" section with travel-related posts due to our recent activity.

 #### **Businesses**
 **Interview Insights:**